As we drive towards the Indian Ocean, the giant ‘Matuki’ palm tree roofing of the Essque Zalu Zanzibar Resort and Spa Grand Hall blocks the sky.

 I had a lot to be thankful for being here – it is a gorgeous location!
 I sat out in the garden and then as the tropical heat became stronger, I moved inside with my morning coffee to the cool of the air-conditioned villa.

 I noticed whilst we stayed here that each morning the sky was COMPLETELY different than the day before.
-The colours and structure would change.
+The colors and structure would change.
 I was so glad I woke for these photographs, as my Instagram has become my new passion!

 Breakfast under the Baobab Tree